 Sugared Cranberries are all that rolled into one red sparkling jewel of a sugared cranberry.
 Bet you can’t eat just one.

-Steep cranberries in hot simple syrup, then marinate for eight hours.
+Steep cranberries in hot simple syrup, then marinate in the refrigerator for eight hours.

-Roll cranberries in superfine sugar.
+Roll cranberries in granulated sugar or superfine sugar.
 Sugared Cranberries are a sweet treat to hoard or give, your decision!
-Store in a semi-airtight container for up to a week.
+Store in a semi-airtight container at room temperature for up to a week.

 - 1 1/2 cups white sugar